Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 What is identity verification?

-Identity verification is the process of confirming that the person is who they claim to be and that the identity information they provide is real.
-The easiest way to do it is to check the person’s identity documents.
+Identity verification is the process of confirming that the person is who they claim to be through the verification of personal information and documents against authoritative sources.
+The easiest way to check a person’s identity is to see their documents.

 Chances are you are taking part in the identity verification process on a daily basis, whether by showing your government ID at a grocery store to buy wine or taking a photo of your ID to open a bank account online.